vzhou842/profanity-check/README.md

 ## Caveats

 This library is far from perfect.
 For example, it has a hard time picking up on less common variants of swear words like *"f4ck you"* or *"you b1tch"* because they don't appear often enough in the training corpus. **Never treat any prediction from this library as unquestionable truth, because it does and will make mistakes.** Instead, use this library as a heuristic.

+## scikit-learn version

+0.22 as it is the latest one that can work with joblibed items as they are and also work with Python3.8, see <https://github.com/joblib/joblib/issues/917> for details.